 For all enquiries, contact the Student Money Team.

-If you have secured a work placement in Europe for your Professional Training Year in 2019/20, for a 2-months summer internship (July-September 2019), as a recent graduate, or a PhD student please use this portal where you will find the application form for an Erasmus+ grant.
-Do not apply again if you are an FHMS student who has already applied through the laboratory placement portal earlier in the year.
-You will automatically be considered for an Erasmus+ grant.
+If you have secured a work placement in Europe for your Professional Training Year in 2019/20, as a recent graduate, or a PhD student please use this portal where you will find the application form for an Erasmus+ grant.
 Please bookmark or save this website as a favourite, as you will be returning to the portal at various stages throughout your Erasmus+ period to submit a range of documents.
 You must register with your Surrey email as not all other email accounts work.
 Please ensure once you register, you activate the account within 2 days.
 If you do not do this, the link will no longer be live and you will have to start the process again, using another e-mail address.
 Please continue to use Chrome or Firefox to make your application.

 Making an application does not guarantee a grant, as it depends on the amount allocated from the National Agency.
 If funding is limited, priority will be given to students undertaking their Placement Year rather than to recent graduates, voluntary summer placements or PhD students where the placement does not directly contribute to the degree programme.

 You will also need to be registered on the SurreyLearn module Let’s Go Abroad in order to access the Learning Agreement for Traineeships, which has to be submitted as part of your application.
 To get access to this module please email Ally Griguol.